 4. Lake Mungo

 Lake Mungo is being named after the natives of Mungo Man in Australia and also after the Mungo sheep station formed in 1920.
 Mungo Man is believed to be the early findings of man in Australia and probably inhabited around the lake some fifty thousand years ago.
 This lake is a dreary lake located 760 km to the western part of Sydney in South-Eastern Australia.
 This lake is one among the seventeen lakes of the landmark area of the region of lakes and is the main feature of Mungo National Park.
 It provides a cultural heritage site to the visitors with a congenial place for tourists with parks in the meeting place.
 Visitors can also have grassland walk over there.
 It is one of the popular historical places in Australia.
 It is believed that 42000 years ago Mungo man and woman were buried there.
-Accommodations of Mungo lodge are there outside the park.
+Accommodations of Mungo lodge are there outside the park which makes it easy to access Mungo, one of the best lakes in Sydney, Australia.

 Location: South-east Australia